-Twelve patients with idiopathic gastric hypersecretion or Zollinger-Ellison syndrome have been treated successfully with rabeprazole sodium delayed-release tablets at doses from 20 to 120 mg for up to 12 months.
+This includes a rare condition called Zollinger-Ellison syndrome have been treated successfully with rabeprazole sodium delayed-release tablets at doses from 20 to 120 mg for up to 12 months.
 Rabeprazole sodium produced satisfactory inhibition of gastric acid secretion in all patients and complete resolution of signs and symptoms of acid-peptic disease where present.
-Rabeprazole sodium also prevented recurrence of gastric hypersecretion and manifestations of acid-peptic disease in all patients.
-The high doses of rabeprazole sodium used to treat this small cohort of patients with gastric hypersecretion were well tolerated.

-The recommended starting dosage of rabeprazole sodium delayed-release tablets is 60 mg once daily.
+Rabeprazole sodium also prevented recurrence of gastric hypersecretion and manifestations of acid-peptic disease where present.
+Rabeprazole sodium used to treat this small cohort of patients with gastric hypersecretion were well tolerated The recommended starting dosage of rabeprazole sodium delayed-release tablets is 60 mg once daily ole sodium 20 mg is supplied as yellow colored, round, biconyex delayed-release tablets imprinted with '107' on one side in black ink and plain on other side NDC 13668-107-30 Bottles of 30